nm96/mensable/README.md

 ## Implementation

 Mensable is implemented as a **flask** web app written in Python 3.
-The front end consists only of a set of fairly simple html files ([mensable/templates](mensable/templates)) using the Jinja templating engine and relying on the Bootstrap framework for styling.
+The front end consists only of a set of fairly simple HTML files ([mensable/templates](mensable/templates)) using the Jinja templating engine and relying on the Bootstrap framework for styling.